TritonDataCenter/sdcadm/docs/index.md

 It's always recommendable to run `sdcadm self-update` before to perform any sdcadm upgrade operation, specially because there could be critical bugfixes published since the last time sdcadm itself was updated.

+You can get the exact version of sdcadm running into your SDC setup using:

+        sdcadm --version

+The output of this command will include both, the semver version, and the usual image version, referencing git branch, date and git SHA.
+For example:

+        [root@headnode (coal) ~]# sdcadm --version
+        sdcadm 1.3.9 (master-20141114T063621Z-g995ee7e)

 ## sdcadm update